 - High Quality Library: libraries that contain a high level of adapter dimers will yield significantly less data, as the fragments will hybridize to the flowcell.
 Similarly, over amplified libraries can negatively impact yield.

-- Uniform Base composition: libraries that have uneven base composition tend to pose problems with the HiSeq analysis software.
+- Uniform Base composition: while less of an issue than in the past, libraries that have uneven base composition tend to pose problems with the HiSeq analysis software.
 These issues can be mitigated using several strategies, but the net effect will be lower data yield per lane than a balanced library.

 Please see Illumina’s HiSeq 2500 Specification page for current data yields.
 While we regularly achieve greater than ‘spec’ yields from the HiSeq2500, typicially matching yields for High Output mode, it is best to be conservative when planning your experiments.